esl/MongooseIM/doc/advanced-configuration/host_config.md

-The `host_config` section is used to configure options for specific XMPP domains.
+The `host_config` section is used to configure options for specific XMPP domains or for host types, which are used to group multiple domains.
-For each domain requiring such options, a `host_config` section needs to be created with the following format:
+For each domain or host type requiring such options, a `host_config` section needs to be created with the following format:

 * **Scope:** for each option the scope is the same as for the corresponding top-level option.
 * **Syntax:** domain subsection starts with `[[host_config]]` and contains the options listed below.